Firefighters race to control blazes before winds roar back

 The fire near the Northern California town of Geyserville burned at least 49 buildings and 34 square miles (65 square kilometers), prompting evacuation orders for some 2,000 people.

-“I just visited a number of structures that were destroyed,” Gov. Gavin Newsom said at a news conference.
+“I just visited a number of structures that were destroyed,” said Gov. Gavin Newsom, who declared a state of emergency.
 “Familiar sights to all of us, devastating sights to those impacted lives literally torn asunder.”

-Firefighters were hoping to take advantage of a lull in gusts to build a perimeter around the fire near Geyserville, but Fire Chief Thom Porter worried winds resurfacing Saturday night would make it difficult to hold those lines.
+Firefighters were hoping to take advantage of a lull in gusts to build a perimeter around the fire near Geyserville, but state Fire Chief Thom Porter worried winds resurfacing Saturday night would make it difficult to hold those lines.

 “We’re working diligently on closing the doors that are open on this fire,” Porter said.